-- Any financial or other obligation the individual may have to the financial institution or its directors; - Whether the individual is or has been employed by the financial institution or a group company in the past and the post(s) so held; - Whether the individual is or has been a provider of professional services to the financial institution in the recent past; - Whether the individual represents a significant shareholder; - Circumstances where the individual has acted as an independent non-executive director of the financial institution for extended periods; - Any additional remuneration received in addition to the director's fee, related directorships or shareholdings in the financial institution; and - Any close business or personal relationship with any of the company's directors or senior employees.
+- i.
+Any financial or other obligation the individual may have to the institution or its directors; - ii.
+Whether the individual is or has been employed by the institution or a group entity in the past and the post(s) so held; - iii.
+Whether the individual is or has been a provider of professional services to the institution in the recent past; - iv.
+Whether the individual represents a significant shareholder; - v.
+Circumstances where the individual has acted as an independent nonexecutive director of the institution for extended periods; - vi.
+Any additional remuneration received in addition to the director's fee, related directorships or shareholdings in the institution; and - vii.
+Any close business or personal relationship with any of the institution's directors or senior employees.